rancher/elemental-docs/docs/managedosimage-reference.md

 # ManagedOSImage reference

-The ManagedOSImage resource is the responsible of defining an OS image or image version that needs to be applied to each node in a set of targeted Clusters.
+The ManagedOSImage resource is responsible of defining an OS image or image version that needs to be applied to each node in a set of targeted Clusters.

 There are several keys that can be configured under a `ManagedOSImage` resource spec.